sakai-mirror/melete/trunk/readme/readme.txt

    ** SKIP this step if you are NOT using Oracle.**

-   If you are using Oracle, due to differences in Oracle query behavior, you will need to perform the following step:
+   If you are using Oracle, due to differences in Oracle query behavior, you will need to apply patch located at /patch/migrate_oracle.txt
-   Replace two methods (migrateMeleteDocs and processLicenseInformation) in /melete-impl/src/java/org/sakaiproject/component/app/melete/ModuleServiceImpl.java with their corresponding Oracle versions, located at /patch/migrate_oracle.txt

 5. Internationalize Messages (Optional)
 	If you want to run Melete in a different language than English, you need to update messages.properties of your language